cp4cds/cmip6_range_check_old/README.md

 # Checking the Range of Data Values in CMIP6 Model Output

-Extract information about range of data values in CMIP6 datasets
+Extract end evaluate information about range of data values in CMIP6 datasets.

 Abstract
 ========